claucia/claucia.github.io/content/cv/index.md

         start:  March 2020
         end: February 2022
       description:
         - Studied HTML, CSS, SASS, and JavaScript on my own using online resources, and with the mentorship of a professional developer.
-Recently obtained certifications from Microsoft to assert these skills.
-        - Developed skills with tools such as Affinity Designer (alternative to Illustrator).
+        - Obtained certifications from Microsoft (MTA 98-382 & MTA 98-383) to assert these skills.
         - Learned the fundaments of the HTTP protocol, including client-server model, request methods and response status codes.
         - Practiced for obtaining experience, and published code on GitHub.
     - title: Supervisor